 Linking CSS files to HTML is key for web developers.
 It involves using HTML tags to connect your stylesheet to your web page.
 Knowing how to link two CSS files to HTML can make your website look better and work better.

-- External Stylesheet Method: The most common way is using the
+External Stylesheet Method: The most common way is using the <link> tag in the HTML <head> section

 “Clean, well-organized CSS can transform your web design from good to exceptional.” – Web Design Expert